oliviasablan/New_Mexico_Wildfire/README.md

 -  **"CleanHealthStep1.ipynb"** - removes duplicate entries and multiple visits as well as reformats the syndromic surveillance (ESSENCE) diagnosis columns
 -  **"CleanHealthStep2.ipynb"** - removes erroneous ZIP codes and reformats ED dianosis columns
 -  **"reformatSmokeData.ipynb"**- merges and melts the smoke datafiles to create 4 final population-weighted ZIP code datasets for each smoke product
+-  **FindESSENCEofflinetimes.ipynb** - creates a dataset of dates when each ESSENCE facility was online
 2. **/code/case_crossover**
 - **"00_preparesmokeforCCloop.R"** - applies a lag to each smoke product We repeated the same case-crossover process for several analyses.
 First, we conducted the time-stratified case-crossover analysis using several different smoke products with the ED data (code labeled with "1" and ending with "4SmokeProducts"):